 Motor Home Lemon Law

 California consumer protection laws cover motor homes that are defective.
-It is presumed that the RV is a lemon if one of the following criteria exists:
+If the chassis, chassis cab or that portion of a motor home devoted to its propulsion cannot be repaired, it is presumed that the RV is a lemon if one of the following criteria exists:

 - The motor home is out of service for repairs for more than 30 days in the first 18 months of ownership or 18,000 miles (whichever occurs first)